philbertphotos/osticket-multildap-auth-plugin/README.md

 #Multiple Domain LDAP Authentication for osTicket
 =====================================
 Plugin for OS Ticket that allows for authentication with multiple domains for agents and/or clients on osTicket.
+Syncs users in LDAP via schedule.

 Features
 ========